Sheryl888/tiny_theatres_assessment/README.md

 These steps will be completed over the weekend

- Write the DML to make the necessary data updates (as outlined below) (#.# hours) Write the required queries (as outlined below) in a file named rcttc-queries.sql (#.# hours)
+ Write the DML to make the necessary data updates (as outlined below) (#.# hours) Write the required queries (as outlined belowin a file named rcttc-queries.sql (#.# hours)

 Make frequent commits to my GitHub repo!